aipmhub/chat-plugin-sdk/docs/quick-start/template.md

 ## Reference Projects

 Of course, you can use any development framework and language you are familiar with, as long as it can implement the functionality described in the manifest.
-In addition to the above template, you can also learn about plugin development based on LobeChat's official plugins:
+In addition to the above template, you can also learn about plugin development based on AiPMChat's official plugins:

 - [chat-plugin-realtime-weather](https://github.com/lobehub/chat-plugin-realtime-weather): Real-time weather plugin developed based on the Next.js framework.
 - [chat-plugin-search-engine](https://github.com/lobehub/chat-plugin-search-engine): Search engine plugin using Vercel Serverless Edge Runtime, with front-end development using System.js modular development.